 Dong-Ni moved to the UK in 1998 and has been practising acupuncture and Chinese herbal medicine in Birmingham and Macclesfield ever since.

 She is registered with the Association of Traditional Chinese Medicine and Acupuncture UK (ATCM).
+She is a member of the Fu’s Subcutaneous Needling Association in Europe (FSNAE).

 Dong-Ni’s interests in practicing Chinese medicine are: